cloudflare/cloudflare-docs/content/reference-architecture/load-balancing-reference-architecture.md

 #### Inherent security

-All Cloudflare load balancer deployment models come with inherent protections.
+All Cloudflare Load Balancer deployment models come with inherent protections.
 The following section briefly highlights the default security Cloudflare provides, as well as optional protections that can be added in front of Cloudflare Load Balancers: